 He understood the sentiment of the masses and his speeches targeted exactly those issues; universal healthcare, civil rights, etc; issues he had long been associated with.

 Although some of these were idealistic, people took notice because these very issues affected their everyday lives.

 All his campaign speeches feature loud and symbolic warm-up music to create a welcoming atmosphere.

 Songs like John Lennon’s ‘Power to the People’ helped tap into the people’s psyche and more importantly their anger against corporate greed among other issues.
 This sort of environment at his rallies drove his campaign and attracted more support.

 Sanders even combined with Sonic Youth’s Thurston Moore to release a song ‘Feel it in your guts‘, giving it for free to fans who proved their contribution to his cause while the limited edition vinyl sold out in a matter of hours.

 The Bernie Sanders campaign was considered more as a movement than an average election campaign.
 But while we laud it for its accomplishments, he failed because he was unable to gather a sizeable black voter support while Hillary Clinton was successful in that regard, winning almost 70% of the African-American vote.

-While that was one of the weaker points of his campaign, he did many things right which other politicians and naysayers have realized.
+While that was one of the weaker points of his campaign, he also did many things right.

 By talking about issues such as corruption in politics and rising inequality, he brought these issues into the mainstream without any hesitation and gained people’s attention.